 Digital accounting solutions are essential in today’s business environment.
 The challenge many companies face is how to approach these digital accounting solutions.
 Every business desires faster insights into their financial health.
 Real-time reporting acts as an access point for this increased agility and flexibility.

 Real-time accounting delivers data immediately, compared to traditional accounting, which has delays.
-The frequency of this data relieves the pressure from executives who would have to scramble and enact directives in a traditional accounting setting.
+The frequency of this data relieves pressure from executives who would have to scramble and enact directives in a traditional accounting setting.

-Additionally, cloud-based accounting solutions enable organizations to scale and reduce costs so they can utilize real-time reports without paying for unnecessary features.
+Additionally, cloud-based accounting solutions enable organizations to scale and reduce costs.
+This lets them utilize real-time reports without paying for unnecessary features.
 These features do more than reduce hand-off times, manual data entry, external spreadsheets, and the errors that accompany these outdated procedures.

 They give your organization complete control over the reports you implement into your infrastructure on an a-la-carte basis.
 This is essential for businesses who need to scale their real-time reporting needs based on the size of their business.

 Real-time accounting describes the process of updating your books at all times.
 Utilizing this type of accounting gives you the benefits of an easily-accessible dashboard where your entire company can view all of your metrics and insights.

 Real-time reporting keeps you updated on revenue, account balances, and profit.
 It reveals cash flow analysis and eliminates any human errors resulting from manual data entry.
 The opposite of this accounting method is traditional accounting.
 This method slows down the process of profit/loss analysis and delays inventory and stock analysis.

 How Does Real-Time Accounting Compare with Traditional Accounting?

 Traditional accounting — whether you use cash basis or the accrual method — is sluggish and requires laborious data collection when compared to real-time accounting.
 You have to commit to more manual processes and it takes much longer to generate the same amount of data.